claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 - See [this article](https://obsidian.rocks/getting-started-with-obsidian-a-beginners-guide/)

 ## Templates
+- I've created a lot of keyboard shortcuts which use templates under the hood - they're all documented in my list of `keyboard shortcuts` [in my CareerAnalysis Obsidian vault](https://github.com/claresudbery/career-analysis-obsidian/blob/main/Obsidian/Keyboard%20shortcuts.md)
 - My notes summarised from [this article](https://obsidian.rocks/getting-started-with-templates-in-obsidian/#comment-29383)
 - Create a Templates folder in your vault
 - Make sure you have the core `Templates` [plugin](<#plugins>) enabled